What is an Asset Swap?

-Such investor typically looks for leveraged exposures source on a floating basis.
-The cost of funding borne by the investor is pivotal to asset swap transactions.
-The deal is usually compared to unfunded alternatives such as the possibility of selling CDS protection on the same reference entity.
+The cost of funding the investor bears is pivotal to asset swap transactions.
+Such investors typically look for leveraged exposures on a floating basis.
+The deal is usually compared to unfunded alternatives, such as the possibility of selling CDSCDSA credit default swap is a financial transaction between a third party and a buyer. where the seller guarantees to compensate the buyer if the acquired asset defaults for any reason. protection on the same reference entity.

 #2 – Credit Spread Opportunities

-The main motivation behind taking exposure on a relative value basis is to achieve the target credit spread.
-Investors normally do not hold simple accrual product till maturity and often attempts to liquidate it by entering into an opposite transaction with exact similar terms as the previous one that offset the exposure.
+The main motivation behind exposure on a relative value basis is achieving the target credit spread.
+Investors normally do not hold simple accrual products till maturity and often attempt to liquidate them by entering into an opposite transaction with exact similar terms as the previous one that offset the exposure.
 Such a swap provides the funded investor with a superior net credit spread to CDS on the same reference asset.

-For e.g. an investor purchases FRN on which it earns a spread of LIBOR+60 bps.
-The position is then funded at say LIBOR+25 bps.
-Investor net credit spread is therefore 35 bps (60- 25).
-If the same risk is taken through CDS for a net spread of 30 bps an asset swap is more favorable.
+E.g., an investor purchases FRN on which it earns a spread of LIBOR+60 bps.
+The position is then funded at, say, LIBOR+25 bps.
+Therefore, the investor net credit spread is 35 bps (60- 25).
+An asset swap is more favorable if the same risk is taken through CDS for a net spread of 30 bps.

 Key Risks Faced by an Investor in Asset Swap

-Here are the risks which are faced by an investor.
+Here are the risks that an investor faces.